kingaa/pomp/install.md

 install.packages("pomp")
 ```

-## Changes from version 1:

-**pomp** version 2 introduced a number of changes that were not compatible with earlier versions.
-This means that code that ran under versions &lt;2 may break under up-to-date versions of **pomp**.
-An [upgrade guide](https://kingaa.github.io/pomp/vignettes/upgrade_guide.html){:target="_blank"} is available to help you transition your codes to the new version.

 ## Important note for Windows users

 To make use of **pomp**'s facilities for accelerated computation using compiled C code, and to compile the package from source, you will need the ability to compile C code and dynamically link it into an **R** session.